Waleed Abulkhair: International conferences

-Waleed has built a global reputation as a reliable and certified source for the international community on human rights issues in Saudi Arabia in 2010.
+Abulkhair has built a global reputation as a reliable and certified source for the international community on human rights issues in Saudi Arabia in 2010.
 He has attended two meetings under the sponsorship of the Organization of Bridging in the Gulf, the first held in the European Parliament to discuss the human rights situation in the Gulf States, and the second was held in Kuwait and was on the status of human rights activists in the Gulf states.
 He also attended a conference held by the Human Rights Watch in Bahrain.
 He also attended a meeting with a number of European diplomats sponsored by Front Line Defenders Org to discuss human rights issues in the Gulf states.
-In the same year, Waleed developed his skills in human rights work by attending a course entitled to monitor and document human rights violations, organized by the Bahrain Human Rights Society in cooperation with the Scandinavian Organization for Human Rights.
+In the same year, Abulkhair developed his skills in human rights work by attending a course entitled to monitor and document human rights violations, organized by the Bahrain Human Rights Society in cooperation with the Scandinavian Organization for Human Rights.
 He also participated in the summit of the Alliance of Youth Movements, which was held in Mexico.
 In addition, he got the coach in human rights training and a license from the Human Rights Information Center in Yemen.

 Waleed Talks

 Following his imprisonment, a series of English-subtitled videos, which had been shot before, were released explaining his views.
 The first video was published on 25 May 2014 in which he talked about his view on freedom.
 In the video, Abulkhair says:

-The second video, published on 4 August 2014, was entitled Why did I deny the legitimacy of the Specialized Criminal Court? in which Abulkhair strongly criticized the court hearing his case because it was "not independent" and strongly tied to the executive bodies.
+The second video, published on 4 August 2014, was entitled Why did I deny the legitimacy of the Specialized Criminal Court?, in which Abulkhair strongly criticized the court hearing his case because it was "not independent" and strongly tied to the executive bodies.

 Detention and trial

 Abulkhair was facing two trials.
-On 4 February 2014, the Court of Appeals in Makkah, approved a 3-month sentence for charges of contempt of the judiciary against Abulkhair.
-However, Waleed remained free.
+On 4 February 2014, the Court of Appeals in Makkah approved a three-month sentence for charges against him of contempt of the judiciary.
+However, Abulkhair remained free.

-On 15 April 2014, Waleed was arrested in the Specialized Criminal Court when he was attending the fifth session of the trial.
+On 15 April 2014, Abulkhair was arrested in the Specialized Criminal Court when he was attending the fifth session of the trial.
 His family did not receive any news about him until the next day, later it was announced that he was arrested and transferred to Al-Ha'ir Prison.